 Veterinary Laboratory Investigation and Response Network (Vet-LIRN)

 Sarah Peloquin received her Bachelor of Science in biology with a secondary emphasis in English from Juniata College in 2011.
-She went directly from undergraduate school to veterinary school and received her Doctor of Veterinary Medicine from Virginia Maryland College of Veterinary Medicine in 2015.
+She went directly from undergraduate school to veterinary school and she received her Doctor of Veterinary Medicine degree from Virginia Maryland College of Veterinary Medicine (VMCVM) in 2015.
 During veterinary school, her study emphasis was on both small animal and equine medicine.
 Dr. Peloquin completed VMCVM’s summer veterinary research program in 2013, where she presented a poster on her norovirus research at the NIH Veterinary Scholars Symposium.

 Dr. Peloquin currently holds the position of veterinary medical officer in Vet-LIRN.
 Vet-LIRN was established in 2011 and is FDA’s Center for Veterinary Medicine (CVM) special program.
-Vet-LIRN coordinates facilities, equipment, and professional expertise of government and non-government veterinary diagnostic laboratories across the country and Canada to respond to high priority chemical and microbial feed and drug contamination events.
+Vet-LIRN coordinates facilities, equipment, and professional expertise of government and non-government veterinary diagnostic laboratories across the United States and Canada to respond to high priority chemical and microbial feed and drug contamination events.

 - Contact Information